hardboilr/AIAntKiller/README.md

 ##Overview

 ###a3.ai.JT_Destroyer
 JT_Destroyer implements `IAntAI`.
-The class is responsible delegating work to all sub-ai's; CarrierLogic, QueenLogic, ScoutLogic and WarriorLogic.
+The class is responsible for delegating work to all sub-ai's; CarrierLogic, QueenLogic, ScoutLogic and WarriorLogic.

 ###Collective Memory